What are the required computer specifications?

 - First option: you strictly want to remove material from the existing design.
 The design region will be the original design, meaning that material can be removed (transformed into another material).

 - Second option: you strictly want to add material to the existing design.
 The design region will be the region attached to the original design, thus allowing for material growth.

 - The third and final option: a combination of the two previous options.
 The design region must partly overlap with the existing design and partly be made up of the domain attached to the existing design.
-In theory, Coldstream will be able to remove material and add material to the existing design (depeding on the targets chosen; it could be only one of the two manipulations is performed).
+In theory, Coldstream will be able to remove material and add material to the existing design (depeding on the targets chosen, it is possible that only one of the two manipulations is performed).

 How many objectives can be used in a single design optimization?

 The number of objectives is not limited to 1, so multiple objectives are possible.
-In order to control the relative importance of the objectives the weighting factor can be set to a value in [0,1].
+In order to control the relative importance of the objectives, the weighting factor can be set to a value in the range [0,1].
 The values of the different weighting factors do not have to add up to 1, this relative weighting is done automatically by Diabatix Coldstream.